Why a Resume in High School Is a Valuable Tool

 Builds Confidence

-There is something empowering about seeing your achievements and contributions in one place.
-A resume isn’t just a tool for others to learn about you—it’s a way for you to reflect on how far you have come.
+Something is empowering about seeing your achievements and contributions in one place.
+A resume isn’t just a tool for others to learn about you; it’s a way for you to reflect on how far you have come.
 Reviewing your experiences can help you feel more prepared and articulate when it comes time to write personal statements or speak in interviews.
 The more you practice telling your story, the more comfortable and confident you become.

 Helps with Job and Internship Applications

 More employers are recognizing the potential of high school students and are offering internships, part-time positions, and volunteer opportunities tailored to them.
 Many of these roles request a resume as part of the application process.
-Having one ready can make the difference between applying on time—or missing out altogether.
+Having one ready can make the difference between applying on time and missing out altogether.

 Makes College Applications Easier